Charlotte Child Custody Attorney

 Physical custody refers to where the child is going to live the majority of the time and can be awarded as either sole physical custody or joint physical custody.

-• Sole custody means that one party has physical, exclusive care of the child, and the other party has visitation rights.
+- Sole Custody means that one party has physical, exclusive care of the child, and the other party has visitation rights.
 The standard visitation schedule that comes to mind is that of an every other weekend schedule.
 This is by no means a “rule,” and many factors can play into whether or not an every other weekend schedule would be in the child’s best interest—the child’s age, school, the proximity of the parents from one another, the child’s extracurricular activities, the child’s health, etc.

-• Joint custody means both parents share parenting time with the child.
+- Joint Custody means both parents share parenting time with the child.
 The child essentially has two primary residences and divides their time between the two.
 A standard joint custody arrangement may look like a week-on, week-off arrangement, meaning mom has the child one week, and dad has the child the next week.
-Again, this is by no means the only option and many factors will play into this as well.
+Again, this is by no means the only option, and many factors will play into this as well.

 Legal Custody

 Legal custody refers to the ability of either one or both parties to make significant decisions on the child’s behalf, such as medical choices, religion, education, and more.
-Legal custody is independent of physical custody and is usually awarded to both parents regardless of parenting time, however, if one parent is deemed to be unfit, the court can award sole legal custody to the other parent.
+Legal custody is independent of physical custody and is usually awarded to both parents regardless of parenting time; however, if one parent is deemed to be unfit, the court can award sole legal custody to the other parent.

-Jurisdiction & Residency Requirements
+Jurisdiction & Residency Requirements for Child Custody

 The first thing the judge has to do before deciding a child custody issue or sending the parents to mediation is to determine whether or not the court has jurisdiction.
 North Carolina has adopted the Uniform Child Custody Jurisdiction and Enforcement Act (or UCCJEA for short), which is found in N.C.G.S. §50A-204.
-According to the statute, North Carolina must be the “home state” of the child at the date of filing the lawsuit which, although there are certain exceptions that apply, is going to mean that the child has lived in North Carolina for the past six months prior to filing the lawsuit.
+According to the statute, North Carolina must be the “home state” of the child at the date of filing the lawsuit which, although there are certain exceptions that apply, means that the child has lived in North Carolina for the past six months prior to filing the lawsuit.

 How Child Custody is Determined in North Carolina